-Reports to: Chief Operators; Forepersons; depending on assignment
+Reporting Relationships: Reports to: Chief Operators; Forepersons; depending on assignment Direct Reports: None

-Interrelationships: Daily contact with other wastewater personnel and/or other PWD employees in various functions.
+Interrelationships: Daily contact with other wastewater personnel and/or other Portland Water District (PWD) employees in various functions.

 Independent Action: Operate in each treatment plant and other wastewater system facilities under limited direct supervisor and instruction.
 Position requires on-call duty which will require emergency response to issues in treatment plants and wastewater systems.

-- Perform operational and preventative maintenance tasks at each of the District’s wastewater treatment facilities, pumping stations, and wastewater systems that are required to maintain the quality of wastewater treatment services provided to District customers.
+- Perform operational and preventative maintenance tasks at each of PWD’s wastewater treatment facilities, pumping stations, and wastewater systems that are required to maintain the quality of wastewater treatment services provided to District customers.
 Task may include: